dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/identifiers.rst

 A significant percentage of the records on the server belonged to misbehaving clients.
 Identifying these records was extremely resource intensive and error-prone.
-These records were undermining the ability to use Firefox Health Report data.
+These records were undermining the ability to use Datalus Health Report data.

 Thus, the *Client ID* was born.
 The intent of the *Client ID* was to uniquely identify clients so the extreme effort required and the